-KDSL Global is an education consulting company launched by Kevin Simpson in 2016 in the USA and in the United Arab Emirates (UAE).
-Simpson and his team have served thousands of schools, organizations, educators, and leaders worldwide in over 25 countries.
-The majority of this work in education has centered on American curriculum schools.
+Kevin Simpson is a native of Flint, Michigan.
+He owns and operates KDSL Global, an international education consulting company which launched in 2016 in the USA and in the United Arab Emirates.
+He and his team have served thousands of schools, educators, and leaders worldwide in over 60 countries.
+The majority of his work in education has centered on American curriculum schools overseas.

 Reem Labib, M.Ed.

 Reem is the Founder of EDspired Leadership Coaching and Consulting.
 Founded in 2010, EDspired partners with mission-driven leaders and organizations to inspire transformation and unleash potential.

 Prior to launching EDspired, Reem served as head of schools for a multi-campus charter school organization, principal of an inclusive elementary school, and as deputy director of professional development for a charter school management organization.
 Reem started her career teaching elementary school in Washington, DC, Egypt, and Lebanon.

 Reem earned a B.A., in Psychology from The George Washington University, an M.Ed. in Education from George Mason University, and received an Executive Certificate in Leadership Coaching from Georgetown University’s Institute for Transformational Leadership.

 She is an ACC certified coach through the International Coach Federation.

 Leadership Team, AIELOCFounder and President of Global Sleepover, an initiative teaching children about world cultures and diversity, Geeta realized the importance of global citizenship first-hand while working and living in countries such as Afghanistan, South Sudan, Colombia, Serbia and Kosovo.
 She was further inspired to make Global Sleepover a reality after learning about the unequivocal power of education through her father.
 A refugee from the 1947 ethnic partition in India, he overcame economic and social adversity through earning five higher education degrees – truly transformative education.